restorecommerce/identity-srv/README.md

 - `enableEmail`: if set to `true`, emails are sent out upon specific events, like account creation and email change
 - `activationLink`: contains the URL prefix for the activation link which is generated upon account creation
 - `emailConfirmationLink`: contains the URL prefix for the confirmation link which is generated upon an email change request
+- `invitationLink`: contains the URL prefix for invitation link when another user sends an invite request
 - `hbs_templates`: contains all data necessary for retrieving HBS templates from a remote server; such templates can be used to request email data rendering in order to send out all necessary emails (this is ignored if `enableEmail` is set to false).\
 - `minUsernameLength`: minimum length for the user's `name`
 - `maxUsernameLength`: maximum length for the user's `name`